1 Scope, general

-6.2 In the case of continuous obligations (e.g. online services, Standards Ticker, subscriptions, etc.), the Customer is obliged to make payment in advance each calendar year.
+6.3 In the case of continuous obligations (e.g. online services, Standards Ticker, subscriptions, etc.), the Customer is obliged to make payment once the invoice has been submitted in advance for a performance period of one year.
 Furthermore, payment is to be made in full once the invoice has been submitted and following delivery or acceptance.

 The customer shall be informed in text form about the increase in payment at least one month in advance.
 Within one month after notification, the customer has the right to terminate the contract which is affected by the changes to take effect as of the time the change comes into force (special right of termination).
 If the customer does not exercise his special right of termination and if he was informed about the legal consequence of this in the notification concerning the change, the respective contract that takes into account the change in the amount payable will be continued.

 7.1 In the case of continuous obligations, Beuth reserves the right to make changes to the product that is the subject of the contract, particularly to restrict the scope of the service or to make it dependent on higher system requirements: